wbaopaul/scATAC-pro/README.md

     * add new parameters in configure file: Top_Variable_Features, REDUCTION, nREDUCTION
     * enable all clustering methods mentioned in the manuscript, along with kmeans on PCs
     * file path changed to like downstreame_analysis/PEAK_CALLER/CELL_CALLER/..., indicating peak caller
-    * qc_per_barcode requires too input files, separated by comma, see example and detailed usage
+    * qc_per_barcode requires two input files, separated by comma, see example and detailed usage
 - Jan11, 2020
-    * add a new module mergePeaks to merge different peak files called from different samples or conditions
+    * add a new module *mergePeaks* to merge different peak files called from different samples or conditions
-    * add a new module to reconstruct peak-cell matrix given a peak file, a fragment file and a barcodes.txt file
+    * add a new module *reConstMtx* to reconstruct peak-cell matrix given a peak file, a fragment file and a barcodes.txt file
 - Dec22, 2019
     * corrected an error arised from using older version of chromVAR
 - Dec11, 2019
     * corrected a bug for demultiplexing multiple index files
 - Dec7, 2019
-    * added a module convert10xbam to convert 10x position sorted bam file to scATAC-pro style
+    * added a module *convert10xbam* to convert 10x position sorted bam file to scATAC-pro style
 - Dec3, 2019
-    * updated module get_bam4Cells, with required inputs as a bam file and a txt file of barcodes, separated by comma
+    * updated module *get_bam4Cells*, with required inputs as a bam file and a txt file of barcodes, separated by comma